 - Eating smaller, more-frequent meals.
 Chew your food slowly and thoroughly.

-- Avoiding triggers.
+- Not eating certain foods.
 Fatty and spicy foods, processed foods, carbonated beverages, caffeine, alcohol, and smoking can trigger indigestion.

 - Maintaining a healthy weight.
 Excess pounds put pressure on your abdomen, pushing up your stomach and causing acid to back up into your esophagus.